lisahughlett/chowdown/_recipes/patty-meldrums-whole-wheat-bread.md

 - Kneed and let rise until double
 - Divide into 4 and put into bread pans
 - Let rise 30 minutes
-- Bake for 30 minutes at 375 deg
+- Bake for 30 minutes at 375 °F
 - Remove from pans immediately

 ---